mipo256/jpoint2025-springaio-stand-demo/README.md

 Q: Is it available for all DBs? <br/>
 A: **Almost, for all except MySQL**.
 The problem with MySQL is that this RDMBS does not support sequences in general.
 But other databases do, including the MariaDB.
 So for every other the answer is yes.

+## 6. Client Generated Ids Spring Data JDBC

+Q. Is it required to implement Persistable? <br/>
+A: **No, not really**.
+There are other ways of doing an UPDATE with client generated ID, for instance you can write a custom `BeforeConvertCallback`.
+It is also possible, but I prefer the approach via persistable becuase it is portable - `Persistable` is supported by all spring data modules, `BeforeConvertCallback` is a strict Spring Data JDBC feature.

+Q. Why not just making some annotation like `@ClientSideGenerated` and be done with it? <br/>
+A: **It is possible, but you would not like the consequences**.
+Because in this case, when you call `save()` on `CrudRepository` it would be impossible to determine if we need to issue an `INSERT`, or we want to issue an `UPDATE` it.
+We cannot know it since for both `INSERT` and `UPDATE` we need a pre-set id.
+In order to gain the knowledge of what query to issue, we need to do what Hibernate does - issue a separate `SELECT`.
+Do you want extra `SELECT`s into your database?
+No, so shut your mouth.